percona/pbm-docs/docs/features/selective-backup.md

 !!! warning

-    Multi-collection transactions and time series collections are not supported.
-However, if you use them and try to make a selective restore, it may break ACID because not all operations with this transaction are restored.
-Thus, from the transaction's point of you, the data consistency may be broken.
+    Multi-collection transactions are not supported.
+However, if you use them and attempt a selective restore, it may break [ACID](../reference/glossary.md#acid) because not all operations with this transaction are restored.
+PBM applies oplog events that relate only to the specified namespaces(s).
+Thus, from the transaction's point of view, the data consistency may be broken.

+    For example, you have a transaction that involves collections A and B. When you restore collection A, PBM replays oplog events only for collection A and ignores those related to collection B. As a result, the state of collection B remains unchanged and is no longer consistent with collection A.

 ## Sharded collections